Nevenall/ghosting-the-edge/03 Gearing Up.md

 There are some gear aspects that come with extra rules, but nothing more complicated than a stunt.

-### Cost Rating (¤)
+### Cost (¤)

-Gear has an abstract cost rating (¤) which is roughly equivalent to its total refresh value.
-Starting characters may pay this cost from their initial gear budget, but during play the cost rating is the base difficulty to acquire a specific item.
+Gear has an abstract cost in Currency (¤) which is roughly equivalent to its total refresh value.
+Starting characters may pay this cost from their initial gear budget, but during play the cost is the base difficulty to acquire a specific item.

 Some things, especially upgrades, have mulitple costs listed which means they can be bought more then once for increasingly powerful effects.

 #### Starting Gear

-Starting characters get 2 × Resources in ¤ to buy initial gear.
+Starting characters get 2 × Resources in Currency to buy initial gear.

 ##### Free Gear

-Some items have a 0 ¤ cost which means they may be had for free during character creation.
+Some items have a 0¤ cost which means they may be had for free during character creation.

 ## Gear Catalog